randy3k/SyntaxManager/README.md

             }
         },
         {
-        	// for all text file, but not latex file "scopes": ["text", "-text.tex"],
+        	// for comment, all text file, but not latex file "scopes": ["comment", "text", "-text.tex"],
             "settings": {
 			    "spell_check": true
             }